sohaali710/react-ecommerce/README.md

-## To Run The Project
+## React Shopping Cart
-You can open the project live using this link:
+Run the project live using the following link:

 https://react-shopping-cart777.netlify.app/